dhansel/ArduinoFDC/README.md

 * **ArduinoFDC::DP_OUTPUT_LOW_FOR_HD**: This configures the DENSITY pin as an OUTPUT and sets it LOW if the disk type is HD.
 * **ArduinoFDC::DP_OUTPUT_LOW_FOR_DD**: This configures the DENSITY pin as an OUTPUT and sets it LOW if the disk type is DD.

-By default, the mode is set to DP_DISCONNECT for 3.5" disks and DP_OUTPUT_LOW_FOR_DD for 5.25" disks.
+By default, the mode is set to DP_DISCONNECT for 3.5" drives and DP_OUTPUT_LOW_FOR_DD for 5.25" drives.

 Another way to handle the DENSITY signal is to comment out the `#define PIN_DENSITY` line at the top of ArduinoFDC.cpp and hard-wire the DENSITY signal from the disk drive cable